Explosion247/makers_models/makers_models/README.md

 fix - On the views page, rename reviews within the if statement to review, the wrong variable was being sent into the render() function

+error - When editing the reviews, the edit would bring up both the review and the ratings

+fix - to fix this i separated the inputs into two separate div's and then in the comments.js file look for id=review_body to ensure that only the text would appear

+error - when loading the reviews, if you had uploaded an image it would not display the image but would show the url

+temporary fix - remove the option to upload an image and remove the displaying of the image.